498_26_20230212_AJF08190_FossMedia.jpg

 0.4 km / 0.2 miles

-Beginning at the junction called Amphitheater, this challenging one-way trail is a steep climb from Five Rings up to Jane’s Gate.
+Beginning at the junction called Amphitheater, this challenging two-way trail is a steep climb from Five Rings up to Jane’s Gate.
 It is often used as part of collegiate races held at Crosscut — and is a great route to get your heart rate up.

 South to Sweden